 The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-There were no changes in the composition of Board during the year under review.
-The changes in the Key Managerial Personnel that took place during the period under review were carried out in compliance with the provisions of the Act.
+The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.
+During the period under review, one Non-executive Non-independent Director, two Independent Directors and one Whole time Director - Technical was appointed in the Board of Directors of the Company and one executive Director had step down the position in the Board to Non-Executive Director of the Company.

-Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
+Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.